 How to Save for Your Retirement

 No matter where you want to retire, saving for retirement throughout your life is a crucial part of your financial health.
-The average retirement account balance in the U.S. was around $201,300 in 2013, according to the Federal Reserve.
-In addition, retired Americans receive about $1,300 a month in Social Security benefits (as of October 2016).
-Due to the lower cost of living in Costa Rica, meeting these amounts can cover the average annual cost of $18,000 to retire there.
+The average retirement account balance for those 65 and older in the U.S. is $255,151, according to a 2021 report from Vanguard.
+In addition, retired Americans receive about $1,657 a month in Social Security benefits (as of January 2022).
+Due to the lower cost of living in Costa Rica, meeting these amounts can cover the average annual cost of to retire there.
 Again, living more modestly in retirement will help your money last longer.
-You can also choose to save more towards your retirement so you can afford a bigger house or more fun excursions.
+You can also choose to save more towards your retirement so you can afford more.

 Unlike the U.S., Costa Rica offers universal healthcare.
 The government-run system, known as Caja, charges residents a low monthly fee based on your income.
 This fee covers doctor’s visits, medicines, surgeries and more.
 This means you won’t need to worry about saving extra tens of thousands of dollars to cover the medical expenses that arise later in life.
 You may choose to visit private clinics or hospitals, which you can pay for in cash, and sign up for a private health insurance plan.

-Retiring in a foreign country like Costa Rica (or Mexico) offers Americans an opportunity for the good life at a cheaper price.
+Retiring in a foreign country like Costa Rica offers Americans an opportunity for the good life at a cheaper price.
 Rents, food and healthcare are much cheaper than in the U.S. This helps you stretch your savings much further once you’re relying on your fixed monthly income in retirement.
+The nation is a perfectly viable retirement destination, provided you adequately plan ahead of time.

 Tips on Saving for Retirement